windheib/CS362-001-W2018/projects/windheib/assignment-1/README.md

-This is my Assignment 1 folder
+This is my Assignment 1 submission